jestjs/jest/website/versioned_docs/version-29.1/MockFunctions.md

 test('forEach mock function', () => {
   forEach([0, 1], mockCallback);

-  // The mock function is called twice expect(mockCallback.mock.calls.length).toBe(2);
+  // The mock function was called twice expect(mockCallback.mock.calls.length).toBe(2);

   // The first argument of the first call to the function was 0